 Curls, Flicks, and Waves Give a Touch of Femininity.

 Rub in a small amount of styling cream while brushing outwards to get the small curls, waves, and flicks.
-Highlights can bring in more intensity to your overall facade.
-For cropped designs, look more feminine add volume and texture through wisps and waves.
+Highlights can bring in more intensity to an overall facade.
+For cropped designs, appear more feminine add volume and texture through wisps and waves.